 - Long Distance Phone Service

 - Check in & Check Out Key Exchange

-Cancellation policies vary with each rental.
-You will probably be offered trip insurance.
-Trip insurance, which commonly costs ranges from 1% - 5% of your standard rental rate, provides vacationers with reimbursement of their vacation costs (and subsequent rental property costs) for any nights missed due to personal health related emergencies or weather, as well as hurricane evacuation costs, such as a unforeseen hotel stay or extra gas.
+Make sure you are familiar with the cancellation policy before reserving.
+Vacation rental management companies and property owners often offer their clients the option to buy trip insurance.
+Trip insurance, which typically costs anywhere between 1% - 5% of your base rental rate, can provide travellers with reimbursement of their vacation costs (and subsequent rental costs) for any days missed resulting from personal health emergencies or storms, in addition to hurricane evacuation expenses, such as a unanticipated motel stay or additional gas.

 During your Stay

-Did they love their rental?
-We hope this guide steered you to a great vacation rental.
-Maybe the rental property wasn't quite right, and you'll better know how to improve your search for the next trip.
+Hold a vacation recap meeting with your family.
+Did everyone have a blast?
+Hopefully this guide steered you to a great rental.
+Maybe the property wasn't quite right, and you will better understand how to refine your search next time.